Two killed in running street battles in Burundi's capital

 NIGHT OF SHOOTING

-Thursday's violence followed a night of heavy gunfire in the restive neighborhood of Musaga, where residents spoke of hours of running battles between police and gangs of youths.
+Thursday's violence followed a night of heavy gunfire in the restive neighbourhood of Musaga, where residents spoke of hours of running battles between police and gangs of youths.

 "There was shooting through the night," said Musaga resident Bosco, 28, who did not want to give his last name.